alex-gutev/live_cells/README.md

 `ValueCell.watch` is like `ValueCell.computed` but instead of creating a new `ValueCell` a function is called whenever the values of the cells referenced within the *watch* function change.
-This is useful for side effects, such as printing to a log, which need to be executed whenever the values of cells change.
+This is useful for side effects, such as printing to a log.

 Example: